Learning earthquake sources using symmetric autoencoders: Scale Separation

 \subsection{Source Scale}

 The extent of the fault region determines the spatial scale at which the source information varies.
-A point source located at the focus, represented by $m^{jk}(\omega;\,\xs)=M^{jk}(\omega)\delta(\xs)$, where $M^{jk}$ is a function of angular frequency $\omega$ and $\delta$ is the Dirac delta function, produces a source term in Eq.~\eqref{eq:fraunsum} that is independent of the ray's takeoff angle $\gamma_l$.
-Here, we first observe that the form of the source integral is the spatial Fourier transform of the moment distribution in the source region \citep{laurentnotes}.
-Next, we apply the convolution theorem to determine the source scale.
-For convenience, we assume a line source along the $\xi_1$ dimension and also use a single arrival for simplicity by dropping the subscript $l$.
-Rewriting the source term using these simplifications leads to:
+For example, take into account the scenario of a point source located in the focus, represented by $m^{jk}(\omega;\,\xs)=M^{jk}(\omega)\delta(\xs)$, where $M^{jk}$ is a function of the angular frequency $\omega$ and $\delta$ is the Dirac delta function.
+This scenario produces a source term that is independent of the take-off angle $\gamma_l$ of the ray.
+Generally, we observe that the form of the source integral (in Eq.~\eqref{eq:fraunsum}) is the spatial Fourier transform of the moment distribution in the source region \citep{laurentnotes}.
+Then, we apply the convolution theorem to determine the source scale.
+For convenience, we assume a line source along the $s\xi_1$ dimension and also use a single arrival for simplicity by removing the subscript $l$.
+Rewriting the source integral using these simplifications leads to:

 where $L_1>0$ is the length of the fault, $\Pi$ denotes a unit rectangular function and $k_1=\omega \cos(\psi) /c$ is the transform variable (wavenumber) dependent on the angle $\psi$ between the line source ($\xi_1$ axis) and the ray takeoff direction (unit vector $\gamma$).
-Here, the multiplication with $\Pi$ constrains the spatial extent of the moment rate function $m^{jk}$.
+Here, the multiplication by $\Pi$ constrains the spatial extent of the moment rate function $m^{jk}$.
 According to the convolution theorem, this multiplication is equivalent to a convolution in the wavenumber domain with a sinc function

 where $\mathcal{F}$ denotes Fourier transform.
 This convolution smears the source information along the spatial dimension of the measurements --- it leads to a reduction in the resolution proportional to the reciprocal of the fault length $L_1$ \citep{harris1978use}.
 The resolution along $k_1$, which can be approximated by the width of the $\mathrm{sinc}$ function in Eq.~\eqref{eq:sinc}, is given by